 - 2 large eggs

-- 3 tablespoons melted coconut oil, plus more for greasing the baking dish
+- 3 tbsp melted coconut oil, plus more for greasing the baking dish

-- 12 ounces or 1 pint fresh or frozen blueberries (or 2½ cups of your preferred berry/fruit, chopped into ½” pieces if necessary)
+- 12 oz or 1 pint fresh or frozen blueberries (or 2½ cups of your preferred berry/fruit, chopped into ½” pieces)

-- Preheat the oven to 350 F. Grease an 8" square cake pan.
+- Preheat the oven to 350 F. Grease an 8″ square baking dish.

 - In a medium mixing bowl, combine the coconut, pecans, cinnamon, baking soda, salt and nutmeg.
 Whisk to combine.